affinitic/collective.iamisearch/README.rst

 - Adds a viewlet with dropdown menus ("I am" & "I search")
 - Each terms in menus points to faceted results for this term
 - SEO optimized (page URL, page title, page H1)
+- Allows to display custom descriptions above faceted searches, configured by value & language through a configlet

 Translations